Kengtung State

 The Kengtung Palace, a historic landmark with intricate interiors of carved and lacquered teak.
 It was destroyed in 1991 by the Burmese military regime despite local protests.

 Sao Saimong and his wife, Mi Mi Khaing.

 Territories annexed by Thailand in the Shan and Karenni States.

-Kengtung (ကျိုင်းတုံ; ၵဵင်းတုင်; ᨩ᩠ᨿᨦᨲᩩᨦ), also known as Chiang Tung, Moeng Khün (Tai Khün: ᨾᩮ᩠ᨦᩨᨡ᩠ᨶᩨ) or Menggen (孟艮府), was a Shan state which existed from 1243 to 1895.
+Kengtung (ကျိုင်းတုံ; ၵဵင်းတုင်), also known as Chiang Tung (ᨩ᩠ᨿᨦᨲᩩᨦ), Moeng Khün (Tai Khün: ᨾᩮ᩠ᨦᩨᨡ᩠ᨶᩨ) or Menggen (孟艮府), was a Shan state which existed from 1243 to 1895.
 The capital of the state was Kengtung (then known as "Tai Khuen City" 歹掯城), located in a valley in the center of the Daen Lao Range.

 Kengtung was the largest of the states in present-day Shan State and ranked first in the order of precedence at the time of the invasion of the Shan States by the British Empire.
 It was also the easternmost of the Southern Shan States, lying almost entirely east of the Salween and stretching eastwards to the Mekong.
 It was separated from the northern Shan state of Manglon by the Hka River.

 Most of the early history of Kengtung is made up of myths and legends.
-At the time of British rule in Burma the Tai Yai people were the majority of the population in Kengtung state with other groups such as Akha and Lahu, forming sizeable communities.
+At the time of British rule in Burma, the Tai Khün, Tai Lü, and Tai Yai formed the majority of the population in the valleys of Kengtung, with other groups such as Akha, Lahu, and Wa forming sizeable communities in the hills.
 According to Wa tradition, in the distant past the territory had belonged to the Wa people who were displaced around 1229 and were later defeated by King Mangrai.
 The Wa now form a minority of only about 10% in Kengtung State despite having been —according to their myths— the original inhabitants.

 History

 Early kingdoms

 According to local tradition, Khemāraṭṭha (ခေမာရဋ္ဌ), the predecessor state, was founded in an unknown date in the distant past.
 It was ruled by the Tai Khün of the Tai Yai (Shan) ethnic background.
 The current dynasty has its origins in the kingdom that was founded around 1243 by a prince named Mang Kun, said to be a delegate of King Mangrai.
 Despite the ethnic affinity of the ruling Tai with the Siamese to the south, Kengtung was led by Saopha princes who historically preferred to pay tribute to the Burmese kings to the west.
 The King of Mandalay restricted himself to exacting a yearly tribute, often in the form of offerings of ritual gold flowers, leaving the Kengtung rulers largely alone.
 The Salween river also acted as a protective natural border in the West hampering communication with Upper Burma.
 On the other hand, the kingdoms of Lanna and Ayutthaya, as well as the Chinese to the northeast, were closer, more bellicose and had easier access to the territory.

-The state was established as a tusi of the Ming dynasty in 1405.
+The state was designated as a tusi of the Ming dynasty in 1405.